xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486B/20486B_MOD03_LAB_MANUAL.md

    - **using System.Data.Entity;**
    - **using PhotoSharingApplication.Models;**

+#### Task 3: Add a controller and views.

+1. Add a new controller to the **PhotoSharingApplication** project by using the following information:

+   - Name **: PhotoController**
+   - Template: **MVC Controller with read/write actions and views, using Entity Framework**
+   - Model class: **Photo**
+   - Data context class : **PhotoSharingContext**
+   - Views: **Razor(CSHTML)**

-#### Task 3: Create a Microsoft Azure SQL database and obtain a connection string.
+#### Task 4: Create a Microsoft Azure SQL database and obtain a connection string.

+1. Use the NuGet Package Manager to update Entity Framework to version 6.1.3.

+2. Add a parameterless constructor to the **PhotoSharingContext** class.
+In the constructor set the value of the **Database.CommandTimeout** property to **180**.

-1. Sign in to the Microsoft Azure portal by using the portal address: **https://manage.windowsazure.com**
+3. Sign in to the Microsoft Azure portal by using the portal address: **https://manage.windowsazure.com**

-2. Create a new database server and a new database by using the following information:
+4. Create a new database server and a new database by using the following information:

    - Database name: **PhotoSharingDB**
    - Database server: **New SQL Database Server**